MINORU YAMASAKI, FAIA (1912-1986)

 1952 - The Frank Rising House, 310 Martell Court, Bloomfield Hills MI.
 Steel frame.
 Featured in the Detroit Free Press, 11/16/1958.
 Sold to the Bruce Miller Trust.
 Color photos by Peter Forguson.

 1952 - The Ben Goldstein House, 85 Judy Lane, Bloomfield Hills MI.
 Sold to Robert Handelsman.
 The woman in the photos is Mrs. Goldstein, the man, Yamasaki.
 Featured in Progressive Architecture, February 1954.
 Structural engineer, Edgardo Contini; landscape design, Milton Barron; built by Shelton; photos by Anne Krebs-Crane.

 1955 - The Brooks and Florence Barron House, 19631 Argyle Crescent, Palmer Woods Neighborhood, Detroit MI.
 Sold in 1975 to Joel and Stella Pitcoff.
 Featured in Architectural Record Houses of 1957.
 First photo by Anne Krebs-Crane; last by Peter Forguson.

 1960 - The Samuel Hamburger House, 1167 Charrington Road, Bloomfield Hills MI.
 Sold to Mark Demaria.

 1972 - The Minoru and Teruko Yamasaki House, 3717 Lakecrest Drive, Birmingham MI.
 Sold to Linda and Ronald Charfoos.
 Listed on the National Register of Historic Places in 2013.
 Bottom photo by James Haefner.

 1988 - The Michael Kojaian Renovation, status unknown.
-Needs verification.
+Unsure if built.

 1991 - The Pokely Residence, status unknown.
-Needs verification.
+Unsure if built.